open-telemetry/oteps/text/0148-sampling-probability.md

 ### Applicability for tracing

-When using sampling to limit span collection, there are usually approaches under consideration.
 The sampling approach covered here dictates how to select root spans in a probabilistic way.
 When recording root spans, the `sample_count` field should be set as described above.
 The adjusted `sample_count` of the root span applies the trace, meaning the trace should be considered as representative of `sample_count` traces in the population.

 When non-root spans are recorded because they are part of an ongoing trace, they are considered non-probabilistic exemplars.
 Non-root